 Shepherds, as their name suggests, were originally developed to herd sheep.
 So while excellent guards, they can also be trained to work with livestock.
 Any dog you want to work with livestock should be gotten as a puppy and trained with your animals, otherwise your animals will not trust the dog and the dog will not be bonded to your herd.

-6. Pointers – Another bird hunting dog, these are also good dogs for noticing sneaking predators, though they won’t chase them off.
+Another bird hunting dog, Pointers are also good for noticing sneaking predators, though they won’t chase them off.
 Pointers will point out the location of a game bird, and can usually be trained to also retrieve it.
-They have good eyes, and can notice intruders or predators well in advance.
+They have good eyes and can notice intruders or predators well in advance.

 Both Pointers and Retrievers can be good family dogs, and they cooperate well with livestock.
 As these are working dogs, they like activity and the freedom to roam.
 They can also be trained as an intruder alert system, though they may not be as threatening as the guard breeds.